schubergphilis/terraform-azure-mcaf-svm/README.md

 # terraform-azure-mcaf-svm-csp
 This terraform module will be able to manage subscriptions for CSP and Enterprise agreements.

+## Important note

+Although the logic seems a bit off, with both an data an a resource fetching subscription information this has to do with reasons of continues changes, with an apply of a simple tag, it would recreate the whole stack after (rsg etc.)

 ## How to work with the CSP configuration

 you need to configure the restful provider.